 Table 3.2-1.
-Major rehabilitation guidelines for Pro ject recreation facilities. -------------- ---------------------- -------------------- -----------------------------
+Major rehabilitat ion guidelines for r Project recreat ion facilities. -------------- ------------------- -------------------- ------------------- -----------------

 Type of Facility Major Rehabilitation Guidelines Roads, Parking Areas and Campground Vehicle Spurs As needed, SSWD shall rehabilitate all existing roads and parking areas within the Project RAs.
 Specifically, SSWD shall: Repave (asphalt) and re-stripe parking areas, including installing vehicle barriers at each parking area and accessible parking designation; Repave/overlay existing asphalt circulation roads with asphalt; and install vehicle barriers, where necessary; Grade all existing dirt circulation roads; and install vehicle barriers, where necessary.
 Where unpaved, gravel or dirt parking areas exist, re-grade and clear the parking area and re-install vehicle barriers, as needed; and Repave or overlay existing asphalt campsite spurs or grade existing dirt campsite spurs and install vehicle barriers at each new spur, as needed.
 Rehabilitation of roads, parking areas, and vehicle spurs shall occur on a site-by-site or facility-by-facility basis at all Project RAs.
-Roads, parking areas, and vehicle spurs shall be scheduled for rehabilitation near the end of their useful life based on the findings during regular or annual inspections.
-Fire Rings, Grills, SSWD will replace fire rings, grills, picnic tables, and other constructed features near the end of their useful life based and Picnic Tables on regular or annual inspections.
+Roads, parking areas, and vehicle spurs shall be scheduled for rehabilitation near the end of their useful life based on the findings during regular programeal increastions.
+Fire Rings, Grills, and Picnic Tables SSWD will replace fire rings, grills, picnic tables, and other constructed features near the end of their useful life based on regular or annual inspections.
 Signs SSWD shall replace all existing entrance signs, directional signs, information/bulletin signs and trailhead signs, as needed, near the end of their useful life based on regular or annual inspections.
 SSWD shall replace signs with a sign of a similar design, and at least to the same construction as currently exist.
 Alternative materials may be used (i.e. recycled plastic, metal, etc.).